zdenman/Intro-component-with-sign-up-form/README.md

 ### What I learned

-Learned how to build forms with html & css and form validation in javaSript.
+Learned how to build forms with html & css and form validation in javaScript.

 ### Useful resources

-- [Client side form validation](https://www.youtube.com/watch?v=rsd4FNGTRBw&ab_channel=FlorinPop) - This video by Florin Pop helped me a lot building form validation in JS.
+- [Client-side form validation with JS](https://www.youtube.com/watch?v=rsd4FNGTRBw&ab_channel=FlorinPop) - This video by Florin Pop helped me a lot building form validation in JS.

 ## Author